OWASP/samm/v2.0/beta/core/operations/o-environment-management.md

 ## Maturity 2
 ### Activity

 Update process is defined and documented across the full stack.
 Patches are not only applied when they are available; external sources are also used in order to gather intelligence about zero day vulnerabilities so that appropriate risk mitigation steps can be carried out.

+There is a guidance for prioritization of particular updates, let it be the criticality of the application, severity of security issues or whichever other concerns which are important to your organization.

+All newly implemented applications are a part of the defined process.
+Checking for the update process conformity is also a part of the quality assurance activities.

 ### Maturity Questions
 #### Q 1